Surveillance and Monitoring

 - Details of any monitoring and surveillance systems should be outlined in the Home's Statement of Purpose and Children's Guide;

-- Parents, children (if possible) and social workers should give consent to the use of surveillance and be informed how to make a complaint about its use;
+- Parents, children (if possible) and social workers should give consent to the use of surveillance and be informed how to make a complaint about its use, if necessary;

-- Any kind of surveillance and monitoring must meet the needs of the individual child;
+- Any kind of surveillance and monitoring must meet the needs of the individual child and be justified at the time of its use;

 - The use of surveillance and monitoring devices should be for the protection and safety of children only and not staff (although this will be different for Secure Children's Homes);

-- The use of surveillance as a 'default approach' to monitoring children's behaviour is not acceptable, nor is it acceptable as a solution to staffing issues;
+- The use of surveillance as a 'default approach' to monitoring children's behaviour is not acceptable, neither should groups of children be subject to 'indiscriminate monitoring';

 - CCTV monitoring screens should only be accessible to those staff who need to see the images at the time, for example, in a staff office where there is appropriate privacy;